Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: Introduction

-Here we generalize the original HFM to all $\{p,q\}$ tessellations of the hyperbolic plane, extending beyond the original simple cases, and discover much more complicated behavior without analogue in the type-I and type-II fracton models in flat 3D lattices~\cite{PhysRevB.94.235157}.
+Here we generalize the original \lu{classical} HFM to all $\{p,q\}$ tessellations of the hyperbolic plane, extending beyond the original simple case, and discover \lu{unconventional} behavior without analogue in the type-I and type-II fracton models in flat 3D lattices~\cite{PhysRevB.94.235157}.
 The construction of our model is based on a set of geometry-dependent, recursive inflation rules that dictate the subsystem symmetries of the system.
-Through a detailed analysis of the model's ground state degeneracy and properties, we derive scaling laws governed by the tessellations' parameters $p$ and $q$.
-Another central result of our generalized model is the Rindler reconstruction, a procedure through which bulk spin configurations within a minimal wedge are uniquely determined by measurements on a corresponding boundary subregion.
+Through a detailed analysis of the model's ground state degeneracy and properties, we derive scaling laws governed by the tessellations' parameters $p$ and $q$. \lu{We find that almost all tessellations with $q>3$ support an extensive ground-state degeneracy.
+In particular the HFM on the Euclidean \{3,6\} lattice is equivalent to the classical limit of the honeycomb color code with a $\mathbb{Z}_2$ gapped topological order phase \cite{PhysRevLett.97.180501}.} Another central result of our generalized model is the Rindler reconstruction, a procedure through which bulk spin configurations within a minimal wedge are uniquely determined by measurements on a corresponding boundary subregion.
 This provides a discrete analogue to the entanglement wedge reconstruction in continuum AdS/CFT.
 We also demonstrate that the mutual information between complementary boundary subregions, which is the classical analogue of entanglement entropy, follows a discrete form of the Ryu-Takayanagi formula~\cite{Ryu2006PhysRevLett}, therefore linking boundary entanglement to the length of the shared boundary.
 Furthermore, we establish that the removal of bulk spins simulates the formation of a black hole.
 This induces a change in entropy proportional to the boundary area of the defect region, and offers a discrete analogue of the Bekenstein-Hawking entropy formula~\cite{Hawking_1975}.
-Finally, we have made quantitative analysis of how fractons multiply and grow exponentially in distance and algebraically in system size when being pushed away to further layers.
-This feature is qualitatively different from neither type-I or type-II fracton models on flat cubic lattice, and applies to quantum fracton orders defined on lattices embedded in 2D hyperbolic space $\times$ 1D flat space too \cite{yan2022ycube}.
+Finally, we have made quantitative analysis of how fractons \lu{grow} exponentially in distance and algebraically in system size when pushed away to \lu{outwards} layers.
+This feature is qualitatively different from \lu{both type-I and} type-II fracton models on flat cubic lattice, and applies to quantum fracton orders defined on lattices embedded in 2D hyperbolic space $\times$ 1D flat space too \cite{yan2022ycube}.